 E. REVIEW AND SELECTION PROCESS

-Evaluation Criteria: The U.S. Embassy will use the criteria outlined below to evaluate all applications.
-The proposals will then be reviewed by a Selection Committee made up of regional and exchange program experts located at the Department of State in Washington, DC.
+Evaluation Criteria: The Public Affairs Section of the U.S. Embassy will use the criteria outlined below to evaluate all applications.
+The proposals will be reviewed by a Selection Committee made up of regional and exchange program experts located at the Department of State in Washington, DC.
 Panelists will use the criteria below to review and evaluate applications.